How Do You Know if You Have a Los Angeles Wrongful Death Claim?

 Thankfully, California law allows grieving family members up to two years (less if the claim is against a governmental entity) to file a wrongful death claim.
 While that grace period isn't as long as it should be, it at least allows you a little time to put your life back into some semblance of order and wrap your mind around your new reality.

 However, there will come a time when filing a Los Angeles wrongful death claim becomes a necessity for you and your family.
 And that's when we can help.
 Sally Morin and her team of personal injury attorneys in Los Angeles helps grieving accident victims with the complexities of the recovery process every day.
 And we've done so for over 20 years.
 The article below is designed to help you understand Los Angeles wrongful death claims, your rights, and your obligations.

 What's Can a Los Angeles Wrongful Death Claim Do for You?

 A Los Angeles wrongful death claim will allow you to secure financial compensation for the death of your loved one caused by the negligence of another person, a company or governmental entity (such as The City of Los Angeles).
 This legal process is a seemingly cold calculation of the value that special individual's loss stole from you.
 While these lawsuits don't often aid in the grieving process, the financial award can go a long way toward easing your mind and protecting your surviving family members in their time of need.

 Do You Have a Los Angeles Wrongful Death Claim?

-There are three factors that must be present in order to pursue a wrongful death claim.
+There are two factors that must be present in order to pursue a wrongful death claim.

 1) An individual closely associated with you (a spouse, parent, guardian, child, etc.) must have suffered injuries which contributed to their death.